 pedalo are an exciting proposition, expertly blending indie, dream-pop, and punk influences with catchy melodies and girl/boy vocals.
 They secured the coveted Single of the Week spot on The Afternoon Show on BBC Radio Scotland with Michelle McManus airplay via CamGlen, and Amazing Radio plus Artist of the Week in The Scotsman.
 The band has also made a number of festival appearances including King Tut’s Summer Nights and New Year’s Revolution, House Guest, and Tenement Trail.

 Gambit are a rock & roll band based in Edinburgh, combining classic rock, blues and hard rock.
 The band consists of Emma Youmans, Chris Walker, Owen Morrow and Alistair Mackenzie, who come from a range of backgrounds and hometowns.
 Relative newcomers to the live scene, Gambit formed in early 2024.
 Listen to their debut EP Renaissance.
-They headline The Mash House (Middle Floor) in EDINBURGH on Friday 21 March 2025

 In Crisis are a young rock trio hailing from Thurso.
 They support KATANES at Harpers Bar & Function Suite in WICK on Saturday 14 December 2024.